briansfrank/proto/test/readme.md

     // verify last result as JSON  against 'expect' field verify json:expect

+All evaluations should provide access to an implicit "temp" variable which is an in-memory buffer used for scratch results.

 # Verify Modes

 The special "verify" expression in a test is used to verify the last